Business Formation Resources for Female Entrepreneurs

-Recently doubled to $4,000 for 2020, the WomensNet Amber Grant is awarded to one female-founded business each month, with the opportunity for a winner to earn an additional $25,000 grant at the end of the year.
+Recently increased to $10,000, the WomensNet Amber Grant is awarded to one female-founded business each month, with the opportunity for a winner to earn an additional $25,000 grant at the end of the year.
 All it takes is a $15 fee and a handful of persuasive answers to the short application.

 National Association of Women Business Owners (NAWBO)

 Since it was founded in 1975, the National Association of Women Business Owners has grown rapidly to support over 10 million female-owned companies.
 NAWBO’s goal of being a “one-stop resource to propelling women business owners into greater economic, social and political spheres of power worldwide” is accomplished through unifying its members in strategic alliances.